Purvanchal expressway route, map, distance, and status in 2025

 Districts covered: Lucknow, Barabanki, Amethi, Sultanpur, Ayodhya, Ambedkar Nagar, Azamgarh, Mau, Ghazipur

-Width: Six-Lane wide, expandable to 6 lane (15 m on each side, total 30 m with median of 5.50 m.)
+Width: Six-lane wide, expandable to 6 lanes (15 m on each side, total 30 m with a median of 5.50 m.)

-Airstrip: 3.20-km long and 34-m wide
+Airstrip: 3.20 km long and 34-m wide

 Fuel stations: 8